University of Minnesota,

 Echinacea Project Page

 The paper Unifying Life History Analyses for Inference of Fitness and Population Growth has been given the 2009 Presidential Award of the American Society of Naturalists.
 This award is for the best paper published in The American Naturalist during the calendar year preceding the President's term of office.
-The President of the American Society of Naturalists (ASN), in this year Joel Kingsolver, makes this award.
+The President of the American Society of Naturalists (ASN), in this year Joel Kingsolver, made this award.

 To install the software in an installation of R which you own